ajzaff/spin/README.md

 ## About this project

-SPIN is a distributed storage and compute framework.
-It aims to be one of the first peer-to-peer public cloud providers.
-Unlike commercial public clouds, SPIN is completely decentralized.
-It is supported by its own stake-holders on their own hardware, rather than in federated datacenters.
-SPIN stakeholders donate, or sell small quantities of their compute resources in return for stake in the network.
+SPIN is a Java framework wired for distributed cloud compute and storage.
+It aims to be one of the foremost frameworks for VPC Peering, aimed at crowdsource computing.
+SPIN gives you a flexible, decentralized solution for running data projects in the cloud, or on your own hardware.

 Visit [spin.alanjz.com](http://spin.alanjz.com) for more information.